 This job portal compiles part-time and temp job listings from over hundreds of other websites, including major job boards and the top newspapers.
 Indeed also allows employees and job seekers to share their reviews about their experience with employers.
 Using the Advanced search option, select ‘part-time’ from the ‘Show Type of Jobs’ drop down menu.

 - Company Reviews.
 These allow Job Seekers to learn more about the company they would be applying for.

 - Has a lot of jobs and as a job seeker you will have to go through a lot of jobs before you find something relevant.

 Monster’s hourly and part-time job database can be found by searching for keyword, location, employer name and job title.
-Click on the ‘advanced search’ under ‘find jobs’ and select ‘part-time’ on the menu to access opportunities.
-Monster is useful for part-time and temporary job seekers.
+Click on the ‘advanced search’ under ‘find jobs’ and select ‘part-time’ on the menu to access job opportunities in Singapore.
+Monster is especially useful for part-time and temporary job seekers.